I-am-Erk/CDDA-Tilesets/doc/how-to/autotiles.md

 ![Bathtub furniture](image/f_bathtub_autotile.png)
 ![Table furniture](image/f_bench_autotile.png)

-Currently, there are only a few of these tiles supported in CDDA, although some day it would be nice to have all of them available.
 With the current tile support there are two ways you might use an autotile, demonstrated by the bench and table autotiles.
 What we're missing is the ability to draw different types of *diagonal* connections.
 Without that, we have to represent things that are likely to have diagonal connections or unlikely to have them in different ways.